humanmade/Mercator-SSO/README.md

 # Mercator SSO
 Single Sign-On component for [Mercator](https://github.com/humanmade/Mercator).

 Allows you to share cookies between all sites on the same subdomain.

+## Requirements
+Mercator requires WordPress 3.9 or newer for the new sunrise processes.
+Mercator also requires PHP 5.3+ due to the use of namespaced code.

 ## Installation

-Simply include the file `sso.php` from your `sunrise.php` in the same way you include Mercator itself.
+Include the file `sso.php` from your `sunrise.php` in the same way you include Mercator itself.

 For example: